hosseinoliabak/cisco/Security/01_core_concepts.md

 * Similar to IPsec, these protocols use symmetric algorithms for bulk encryption, and asymmetric algorithms are used for the authentication and for the exchange of keys
 * SSL 3.0 served as the basis of TLS 1.0
+* Both begin with asymmetric encryption with certificate - then switch to symmetric and shared secret key

+### VPNs are supported using Cisco
+In total, these types of VPNs are supported using Cisco ISR and Cisco ASA:
+* IPsec site-to-site
+* IPsec client remote-access
+* SSL clientless remote access
+* SSL full-tunnel client remote-access
+* Thin Client

+## Secure/Multipurpose Internet Mail Extensions (S/MIME)
+* Used in many mail application today
+* Standard for public key encryption and signing of MIME data-email
+* Provides authentication, non-repudiation, integrity, and message encryption